JuliaBooks/Books.jl/docs/contents/demo.md

 ## Other notes

 ### Multilingual books

-For an example of a multilingual book setup, say English and Chinese, see the book by [Jun Tian](https://github.com/LearnJuliaTheFunWay/LearnJuliaTheFunWay.jl).

 For an example of a multilingual book setup, say English and Chinese, see <https://juliadatascience.io>.